Nina Sakhnini

 screenshot of project avatar

 Built a fully functional tablet app using Unreal Engine and MetaHuman.
 The app showed a photorealistic avatar responding to user input with synchronized facial expressions and body language in real time, backed by AWS conversational API and supported by an AI speech agent.
 Designed for pre-clinical mental health screening with incarcerated women.
 Working prototype completed before the project continued with another team.
-This project represents range: AI, clinical application, and deep research sensitivity toward populations most underserved by technology.
+This project represents the range I bring: AI system integration, clinical application, and the kind of research grounding that keeps technically ambitious work human.

 Unreal Engine AWS AI MetaHuman